huggle/huggle3-qt-lx/README.md

 # IMPORTANT
 # The --extension option works only if you cloned this repository using git
 # if you downloaded a gzip file, you can only use it after downloading them
-# by hand into "extensions" folder
+# by hand into 'huggle/extension_list' folder
 ./configure --extension --qt4 #you can use --qt5 in case you have it cd huggle_release make